Rajdeep7/unistuff/TUM/IN2322 - Protein Prediction I/Questions.md

 - Some diagonal values even lower than in non-diagonal cells, because the exact match for this AA is not as important as matching the two others

 ### What are issues with using DP for the alignments?
-- Complexity is (length of protein)^2 -> No problem for two proteins, but a problem when you have to compare a protein to a whole databse
+- Complexity is in the order of (sequence length)^2 -> No problem for two proteins, but a problem when you have to compare a protein to a whole databse
+- Per year, x 2 entries in database and x 20 needed comparisons
 - How to choose parameters (gap penalty)?

 ### How can you speed up the alignments, when you have millions of proteins in the database and get thousands of queries per day?
 - Small improvement: paralellization
 - Big improvement: hashing / BLAST
-  - Look for seeds of size 3 for example
-  - Then only compare with sequences that also have these seeds
+  1. Don't align the entire sequence, but only small words that match exactly
+  2. Extend the matches locally -> few much smaller subproblems than one big problem on full sequence
+  3. Ignore the gaps between the extended matches
+  4. Use BLOSUM or other matrix for scoring

-### How do you decide the seed size of BLAST?
+### How do you decide the word / seed size of BLAST?
-- You try it out and then see if the BLAST matches actually also produce high alignment scores
+- You try it out and then see if the BLAST scores are actually meaningful
-- A seed size of 2 is mostly meaningless -> It is no better than just the scores when aligning random sequences with each other -> "background score distribution of the database"

-### What does BLAST do?
-TODO
+- Run sequence against the entire database -> background distribution
+- See if positive outliers (high scores / hits) exist

-# 2
+# Sequence Alignments 2